NUMLDS/tweet-as-trump/README.md

 #### Machine learning performance metric

 I think Mean Absolute Percentage Error (MAPE) is a good metric for the machine learning model.
 For example, if the model predicts 1.2 million favorites/retweets for a tweet with 1 million favorites/retweets, the Absolute Percentage Error for this point is 20%.
-I expect predicting the number of retweets and favorites using the content alone to be a relatively challenging problem since many other factors determine the retweets and favorites, such as time of the day and recent events.
-Thus, I would view a MAPE smaller than 40% as an indication that a model is ready to go live.
+I expect predicting the number of retweets and favorites using only tweet content to be a relatively challenging problem since many other factors determine retweets and favorites, such as time of the day and recent events.
+Thus, I am willing to view a MAPE smaller than 40% as an indication that a model is ready to go live.
 Although R-squared is also a standard metric for a regression problem like this one, I decide to use MAPE because it is much easier to explain to non-technical audiences.

 #### Business outcome metric